root4loot/rescope/README.md

 192.168.10.9
 ```

-As you probably noticed, most identifiers have leading text/whitespace and so on but this shouldn't be a problem.
+As you probably noticed, most of these identifiers have leading text/whitespace and so on, but that's totally fine.
-The only thing we need to do in this case is to specify a **!EXCLUDE** tag before the "out-of-scope" list.
+The only thing we need to do in this case is to specify an **!EXCLUDE** tag _before_ the "Out of Scope" identifiers.

 ```diff
 In Scope: